radapdal/process/webdevelopmentworkflow.md

 When all is well and the sprint definitions are fully accepted by the client, it's time to get ready for deployment.

-- Relay deployment procedure and agree on a deployment schedule with the client.
+- Relay deployment procedures and agree on a deployment schedule with the client.
 - Dev Lead will transition sprint issues to Awaiting Release.

 > **Definitions accepted**